NedKe/HCPP-1/README.md

 This Swedish Ultraflyers (SUF) website is about a flight club in Frölunda close to Stockholm that is specialized in ultralight planes (UL).
 I am an active member of the club and have a great passion for flying airplanes.
 Currently, the club has a website in the Swedish language (https://www.frolundaflygfalt.se/) and does not have the best design, see ***figure 1***.
 People looking for the best flight school or flight club may not know Swedish language.
 For example, people visit Stockholm during summertime, and they want to enjoy the scenery flying over the Baltic sea and archipelago and need to find information about the club in English.
 Also, pilots from other countries sometime land at the club's airport.
 Therefore, I decided to make a website in the English language with a better design for the club so that everyone mentioned above can easily access information about the club.
 <figure>
   <img src="assets/images/swedishultraflyers.png" alt="The image shows the Swedish Ultraflyers website in the Swedish language"/>
-  <figcaption>Figure 1.
-The screenshot of different pages of the Swedish Ultraflyers website in the Swedish language.</figcaption>
+  <figcaption><strong>Figure 1.</strong> The screenshot of different pages of the Swedish Ultraflyers website in the Swedish language.</figcaption>
 </figure>